Comparative Cultural Studies, Bachelor of Arts

 - United Kingdom (Nottingham Trent University, University of Hull, and University of Essex)

-We strongly encourage you to pursue a local, national or international internship (Fieldwork Experience) in your junior or senior year.
+We strongly encourage you to pursue a local, regional, national or international internship (Fieldwork Experience) in your junior or senior year.
 A departmental contract is required for all internships - please speak with the department chair or your advisor for more information.